 Depending on your level of English as demonstrated through your application form and interview, we will inform you whether we would require a new IELTS result before you can begin your PhD studies.

 Please note that we can no longer accept TOEFL test results for this purpose.

 Tuition fee status (Home/EU or International) is determined by your residency history as well as your visa status and nationality; we will let you know what your tuition fee status will be after your application has been assessed.

 Please be aware that tuition fees are payable each academic year, and are subject to change each academic year in line with inflation.

 *The writing-up fee is valid for 12 months.
 Writing-up is up to 12 months before submission.
-The writing-up fee is valid for this period (requirement to pay installments ceases on submission of PhD)
+The writing-up fee is valid for this period (requirement to pay instalments ceases on submission of PhD)

 International students who enrolled in 2018/19 or earlier will continue to pay the same fee that they paid in the first year of their enrolment on their research degree at UAL.

 Students who enrolled in 2017/18 or earlier will continue to pay the £240 Writing-up fee.